winemago/fetch-project/README.md

 # fetch-project
-Project for learning how to work with data and APIs in javascript.
+Project for learning how to work with data and APIs in javascript for web development.